KellyCoz/CarMaintenance/README.md

 For rental vehicles, it will display a message pertaining to the vehicle's 'rental status', warning the user if a vehicle should be returned soon (based on rental period) or if the vehicle is nearing mileage limits.

+The user will be prompted for inputs at various points during program execution.
+The user will either enter a number from a list or letters found in [ ].
+For example, the user will be asked to [A]dd, [E]dit, or [D]elete a vehicle and the user can type 'a' to Add, 'e' to Edit, or 'd' to Delete.

+If the user doesn't choose to [Q]uit, they will be prompted to either [A]dd, [E]dit, or [D]elete a vehicle.

+The user is then asked to choose which type of vehicle they want to Add, Edit or Delete by selecting  [P]ersonal or [R]ental.
+If editing or deleting a vehicle, the user will submit a number corresponding to the vehicle's position in the list.

 This console app was created as part of my Code Kentucky project.
 This app meets the following Code Kentucky Programing Pathway requirement:

 1. There is a ReadMe